matrix-org/matrix-android-sdk/README.md

 ==================
 The [Matrix] SDK for Android wraps the Matrix REST API calls in asynchronous Java methods and provides basic structures for storing and handling data.

-It is an Android Studio (gradle) project containing two modules:
+It is an Android Studio (gradle) project containing the SDK module. https://github.com/vector-im/riot-android is the sample app which uses this SDK.

- * sdk - The SDK
- * app - The sample app using the SDK

 Overview
 --------